aaanh/mrca-sim-r/README.md

 ----------------------------------------------------------

 # Part 2: Scientific Essay
-- The scientific essay pdf is currently unavailable

 ----------------------------------------------------------

 # Part 3: Modelling MRCA as per Dr. J Chang's model

-- In-progress

 ----------------------------------------------------------
 Acknowledgement: Thank you Prof. Luiz  K. Takei (QC., Canada) for valuable guidance throughout the course of the project.